What to see|

 IN BURY ST EDMUNDS|

 Bury St Edmunds itself retains its 12th century grid plan, making it easy to explore on foot and difficult to lose your way.
-Walking tours, either with Blue Badge guides or with colourful characters from Bury's past, can be booked at the Tourist Information Centre (2014 prices are £5 per adult, concessions £4, children free).
+Walking tours, either with Registered guides or with colourful characters from Bury's past, can be booked at Tourist Information points (2018 prices are £6 per adult, children free).
 Probably the most famous feature of the town is the Abbey Gardens, which surround the graceful ruins of one of the most powerful mediaeval monasteries in Europe.
-An atmospheric walkman tour of the Abbey ruins can be booked from the TIC.
 On Wednesdays and Saturdays, Bury hosts the biggest street market in East Anglia with stalls selling everything from Bonsai trees to biscuits.
 The attractive streets of Bury house many unusual shops, and an array of splendid mediaeval and georgian buildings.

 The Abbey Gardens are beautiful public gardens surrounding the ruins of the Abbey, with a prize-winning record.
 Stunning bedding displays between May and September set the tone for the annual Bury in Bloom campaign.
 The Gardens include a host of ducks, a children's play area, aviaries, tennis courts, putting, a bowling green, a teashop and a riverside walk leading towards a local nature reserve known as No Man's Meadows.
 There is a tea shop and ice cream kiosk.
 Free admission|

 Telephone: (01284) 757490

 |(The Manor House on Honey Hill was a Public Museum from 1993 until 2006.
 Its collections have been moved into the Moyse's Hall Museum.
 In 2007 it was sold as a private house.
 Examples from these collections are now accessible via Moyse's Hall Museum.)